-A comparison group of 172 intersections was created.
-To achieve this, intersections were selected in the neighbourhood of the roundabout locations.
-Preference for comparison group locations was given to intersections on the same main road as the nearby roundabout location.
-Moreover preference for the cross road on the comparison location was given to the same category as the cross road on the roundabout location.
+Preference for comparison group locations was given to intersections on the same main road as the nearby roundabout location with the same type of crossing road.
 The road categories were found on a street map.
 In order to avoid possible interaction effects of the comparison group locations with the observed roundabout locations, comparison group locations had to be at least 500 meter away from the observed roundabout locations.
-76 locations from the resulting comparison group are located inside built-up areas, 96 outside (see table 3).
-Apart from the confirmation that they are not roundabouts, no information is available about the type of traffic regulation on the intersections in the comparison group.
+Apart from the confirmation they aren't roundabouts, no information is available about the type of traffic regulation on the intersections in the comparison group.
 On these types of roads either signal-controlled, or priority-ruled intersections (one direction has priority) may occur.

 Detailed accident data were available from the National Statistical Institution for the period 1991-2001.
 This database consists of all registered traffic accidents causing injuries.
 Only accidents where at least one bicyclist was involved were included.

 Accidents were divided into 3 classes based on the severest injury that was reported in the accident: accidents involving at least one fatally injured person (killed immediately or within 30 days after the accident), accidents involving at least one seriously injured (person hospitalized for at least 24 hours) and accidents involving at least one slightly injured.
-No distinction was made about which road user was injured, the bicyclist or any other road user such as a car driver or occupant, a motorcyclist, another bicyclist or whoever.
+No distinction was made about which road user was injured, the bicyclist or any other road user such as a car occupant, a motorcyclist, another bicyclist or whoever.